World War 2 Tour Netherlands

 • The Freedom Museum (Groesbeek): Located on the very hills where the gliders landed, this museum uses personal stories to explain why the “liberation” wasn’t just a military victory, but a human one.

-The Netherlands American Cemetery (Margraten)
+The American Cemetery at Margraten

 This is often the most emotional stop for my American guests.